Intellectual property

 Database rights

-Businesses and IPRs in a nutshell
+Business and IP in a nutshell

-For example
+For example:

-• In such situations, you could buy it or acquire the right to use it by taking a licence - this will avoid you facing a dispute and consequent expensive litigation
+Your business may be using intellectual property that belongs to others.
+In suchcases, you can acquire the right to use it by taking a licence – this avoids a dispute and the costly litigation that can follow.

 How to enforce your IPR